nobohan/OpenArdenneMap/README.md

 # Contour lines

 ## Contour lines generation
-Contour lines were generated from a digital elevation model (raster) using the GRASS tool `r.contour.level` in QGIS.
+Contour lines were generated from a digital elevation model (raster) using the GRASS tool `r.contour.step` in QGIS.
 Increment between contour levels was set to 5 m.
-Minimum number of points for a contour line was set to 10.
+Minimum number of points for a contour line was set to 20.
 This tool offers more options that the default QGIS tool from gdal (`gdal_contour`).
-Elevation levels should be defined in the field "level" (default).

 ## Contour lines representation
 Contour lines should be post-processed in order to have smooth geometries.
-The GRASS tool `v.generalize.smooth` was used, with the "snakes" algorithm (default parameters).
+The GRASS tool `v.generalize.smooth` was used, with the "snakes" algorithm (with default parameters).

 Contour lines were saved as shp and loaded as the second layer (from bottom) in project.mml.